Oven-Roasted Potato and Broccoli Salad

 - Preheat oven to 450°F (230°C).

-- Toss potatoes with 1 tablespoon olive oil, salt, and pepper in a large bowl to coat; spread in a single layer into a roasting pan.
+- Toss potatoes with 1 tablespoon olive oil, 1/4 teaspoon salt, and 1/4 teaspoon pepper in a large bowl to coat; spread in a single layer into a roasting pan.

 - Roast in preheated oven until fork tender, 14 to 16 minutes; remove from the oven and transfer to a large bowl.

-- Add the water, half the shallot, vinegar, sugar, and mustard seeds together in a small saucepan; season with salt and pepper.
-Bring the mixture to a boil and cook, stirring frequently, until sugar has dissolved, 3 to 5 minutes; remove from heat and set aside to cool, stirring occasionally, for at least 10 minutes.
+- Combine 1/4 cup water, half the shallot, vinegar, sugar, and mustard seeds together in a small saucepan; season with salt and pepper.
+Bring the mixture to a boil and cook, stirring frequently, until sugar has dissolved, 3 to 5 minutes; remove from heat and set aside to cool, stirring occasionally, at least 10 minutes.

 - Heat 1 tablespoon olive oil in a skillet over medium heat.
 Cook remaining shallot and the broccoli in hot oil until the broccoli is bright green while stirring continuously, 3 to 4 minutes.
 Pour 1/3 cup water over the broccoli and season with salt and pepper.
 Continue cooking until broccoli is just tender, 3 to 5 minutes; transfer to bowl with potatoes.

-Don't stop with broccoli—you can swap the florets for your favorite green cruciferous vegetables like shredded kale, chopped collard greens, or Brussels sprouts!
-To make the salad refined sugar-free, try replacing the white sugar with honey or agave nectar.
+Don't stop with broccoli—you can swap the florets with your favorite cruciferous vegetables like shredded kale, chopped collard greens, cauliflower, or Brussels sprouts!
+To make the salad without refined sugar, try replacing the white sugar with honey or agave nectar.

 What others are saying